MRASL/documentation/UAV/AscTec/Firefly/Firefly_with_Vicon_Tutorial.md

 ```
 If you are using the desktop L5816-18, you can also running the permanent *alias* `$ master_firefly_blue`.
   * Firefly's OBC
-    * If you want to implement your own controller, you should kill the default nodes on OBC
+    * If you want to implement your own controller, you should kill the default nodes on OBC by running the following commands in the `firefly_blue` terminal
     ```
     $ rosnode list
     $ rosnode kill /AsctecProc
     $ rosnode kill /AutoPilot
     ```
+## Installation the asctec_mav_framework

-    * Run the hl_interface
+    * Run the asc_hl_interface
     * Run the msf (filter)

 ## MSF filter